Pazoia/BorisBikesJava/README.md

 * Create Project and initialise git repo
 * Break down first user stories into Classes, Methods and how they interact with each other
-* First unit test passing - DockingStation class returning a String "bike".
+* Unit test passing - DockingStation class returning a String "bike"
+* Unit test passing - Bike class checking if new Bike isWorking()

 ## Sources